-20. Who suffered more casualties in WWI, the Allied Powers or Central Powers?
-What countries suffered the most casualties for both?
-21. Describe the map of Europe before and after the war?
-What happened to existing countries?
-22. How does knowing some of the important history of Fort Hayes affect your feelings about coming here?
-23. Have there been any members of your family who came here, either as a soldier or a student?
-24. As a Fort Hayes student, list 3 goals you have for yourself: 1) 2) 3)
+- 20. Who suffered more casualties in WWI, the Allied Powers or Central Powers?
+What countries suffered the most casualties for both? - 21.
+Describe the map of Europe before and after the war?
+What happened to existing countries? - 22.
+How does knowing some of the important history of Fort Hayes affect your feelings about coming here?

-Fort Hayes Arts & Academic High School 2024-25 AP US History (East) Summer Assignment

-Name: Period: 1491 vs. The First Thanksgiving After reading Nora Smith's The First Thanksgiving and thoughtful responses to the following questions.
-This a 1.
-Why do you suppose the account from "The First Tha nksgiving" is more widely known?
-2. How does the account in 1491 differ from The First TI hanksgiving?
-3. From 1491, briefly summarize what, in fact, was happed the Plymouth settlers were celebrating the first Thanksg complicated) 4.
-Charles Mann writes that "The alliance Massasoit neg Wampanoag perspectivebut it was a disaster from the whole."
+- 23. Have there been any members of your family who came here, either as a soldier or a student?

+- 24. As a Fort Hayes student, list 3 goals you have for yourself:

+- 1)

+- 2)

+- 3)

+- 25. What is our school mascot?

+Name: Period:

+1491 vs. The First Thanksgiving

+After reading Nora Smith's The First Thanksgiving and Charles Mann's 1491, provide thorough, thoughtful responses to the following questions.
+This assignment will be DUE the first week of school.

+1. Why do you suppose the account from "The First Thanksgiving" is more widely known?

+2. How does the account in 1491 differ from The First Thanksgiving?

+3. From 1491, briefly summarize what, in fact, was happening behind the scenes as the Wampanoag and the Plymouth settlers were celebrating the first Thanksgiving in the Fall of 1621.
+(I know, it's complicated)

+4. Charles Mann writes that "The alliance Massasoit negotiated with Plymouth was successful from the Wampanoag perspective...but it was a disaster from the point of view of New England Indian society as a whole."
 How did this alliance help the Wampanoag?
-Ho society? e point of view of New England Indian society as a 5.
-What new facts about these events did you learn in re eading these passages?
+How did this alliance hurt New England Indian society?

+5. What new facts about these events did you learn in reading these passages?